-To commission the appliance, the burner pressure must be in accordance with the figures stated in section 2.0 of these instructions.
-The fire is factory set to achieve these pressures and any significant variation could indicate a supply problem.
+The setting pressure should be in accordance with the figures stated on page 2 of these instructions.
+The fire is factory set to achieve these pressures, and any significant variation could indicate a supply problem.

 If the pressure is too high, the gas supply meter may be set incorrectly.
 This should be checked with the fire running and if necessary reset by the gas supplier.

-If the burner pressure is too low, then check the inlet pressure with the appliance running.
-If this is less than the inlet pressure stated in section 2.0 of these instructions it will need to be reset by the gas supplier.
+If the pressure is too low, then check the meter governor pressure with the appliance running.
+If this is incorrect it will need to be reset by the gas supplier.

 If the setting pressure is too low, but the meter pressure is acceptable, then a problem in the supply pipework is to be suspected.
+This will be dirt and debris, kinked or inadequate size pipes, restriction in a fitting or solder flashing across a joint.